 Young Athletes' Stories

-Mr John Barton reviews young athletes' stories about their way through hope, despair, hard work and study.
+Mr. John Barton reviews young athletes' stories about their way through hope, despair, hard work, and study.

-Ever since sport became a competition, young athletes have sought to obtain skills and knowledge that would make them champions.
+Ever since the sport became a competition, young athletes have sought to obtain skills and knowledge that would make them champions.
 But, winning such achievements takes more than just hard work.
 There is a long road ahead of you with plenty of bumps along the way.

 The regular training schedules, devastating failures, and missed lectures will take a toll on you.
 But, if you want to succeed, you should never allow yourself to feel beaten.
 Instead, you need to grasp every opportunity and face the challenges head-on.
 Here is how you can make that happen.

 Hard Work Young Athletes Have to Face

 Most young people find it challenging to balance sport and education.
 In university, the long-hour training and regular competitions make it hard to keep up.
 At first, students think it is easy to study and practice.
 But, the moment they play to win, they will realize where their priorities lie.
 Winning is seductive.
 Student-athletes love attention, praise, and applause.
 However, when they have to choose between going to a competition or writing those essential research papers, that is when the real problem begins.